Beachcomber (pen name): "By the Way" column

 "By the Way" was originally a column in The Globe, consisting of unsigned humorous pieces; P. G. Wodehouse was assistant editor of the column from August 1903 and editor from August 1904 to May 1909, during which time he was assisted by Herbert Westbrook.
-After the Globes closure, it was reestablished as a society news column in the Daily Express from 1917 onwards, initially written by social correspondent Major John Arbuthnot, who invented the name "Beachcomber".
+After the Globes closure, it was re-established as a society news column in the Daily Express from 1917, initially written by social correspondent Major John Arbuthnot, who invented the name "Beachcomber".

 After Arbuthnot was promoted to deputy editor, it was taken over sometime in 1919 by Wyndham-Lewis, who reinvented it as an outlet for his wit and humour.
 It was then passed to Morton during 1924, though it is likely there was a period when they overlapped.
 Morton wrote the column until 1975; it was revived in January 1996 and continues today, written by William Hartston.
 The column is unsigned except by "Beachcomber" and it was not publicly known that Morton or Wyndham-Lewis wrote it until the 1930s.
 The name is mainly associated with Morton, who has been credited as an influence by Spike Milligan amongst others.
-Morton introduced the recurring characters and continuing stories that were a major feature of the column during his 51-year run.
+Morton introduced the recurring characters and serial stories that were a major feature of the column during his 51-year run.

 The format of the column was a random assortment of small paragraphs which were otherwise unconnected.
 These could be anything, such as: